Abortion Methods

 Some of the common medicines and their way of working are included below:

-• Methotrexate: Being an oral drug containing a chemical, it is stops the growth cells in unborn and nullifies the life support needed for survival.
+• Methotrexate: Being an oral drug containing a chemical, it stops the growth of cells in unborn and nullifies the life support needed for survival.
 The fetus perishes as the medicine takes effect.
-Misoprostol is further taken to produce uterus contractions in pushing out the pregnancy parts from the person’s womb.
-Bleeding, cramps and side effects are the same as reported above.
+Misoprostol is further taken to produce uterine contractions in pushing out the pregnancy parts from the person’s womb.
+Bleeding, cramps, and side effects are the same as reported above.

 • Salt Poisoning: This method is followed in the second or third trimester.
-The practitioner uses a needle to inject the salt in the woman’s womb, which goes in the amniotic fluid sac of the fetus.
+The practitioner uses a needle to inject the salt in the woman’s womb, which goes into the amniotic fluid sac of the fetus.
 The unborn ceases to exist with the chemicals in an hour.
-The female then is made to go in labor for one or two days to deliver the deadened baby.
+The female is then made to go into labor for one or two days to deliver the deadened baby.

-• Prostaglandins: Again, this kind of drug treatment is meted on second and third trimester.
-Here, the woman is injected with prostaglandin hormone in her amniotic sac.
-The chemical causes premature labor and cramping required in removing the pregnancy from womb.
+• Prostaglandins: Again, this kind of drug treatment is administered in the second and third trimester.
+Here, the woman is injected with the prostaglandin hormone in her amniotic sac.
+The chemical causes premature labor and cramping required to remove the pregnancy from the womb.

 Surgical Abortions

-Compared to medical system, the surgical one can be initiated only after the female completes 6 weeks of her pregnancy.
-However, the time taken is less and bleeding also is lesser than the drug regimen.
-The costs to such abortion depend on the place the treatment is obtained from and follow-up care etc. Those who find it difficult to afford surgical method, and need privacy, often choose medication process in early pregnancy ending.
+Compared to the medical system, the surgical one can be initiated only after the female completes 6 weeks of her pregnancy.
+However, the time taken is less, and bleeding is also less than with the drug regimen.
+The costs of such an abortion depend on the place the treatment is obtained from and follow-up care, etc. Those who find it difficult to afford the surgical method, and need privacy, often choose the medication process in early pregnancy ending.

-Here are the following invasive procedures followed to terminate pregnancy:
+Here are the following invasive procedures were followed to terminate pregnancy:

 • Suction aspiration: This method is mostly utilized in pregnancy’s first trimester (the first 3 months).
 The practitioner gently inserts a vacuum-type or suction tube instrument in the woman’s womb.
 The instrument has a pointy edge to remove the fetal and pregnancy sections, which is then sucked into a collection bottle.

-• Dilation and Extraction (Partial-birth abortion or D&X): This process is followed in third-trimester, when the fetus is around 32 weeks or less.
-The doctor reaches the fetal section with forceps and collects the whole pregnancy tissues with the instrument.
-Other tools that could be involved are scissors and suction tube.
+• Dilation and Extraction (Partial-birth abortion or D&X): This process is followed in the third trimester, when the fetus is around 32 weeks or less.
+The doctor reaches the fetal section with forceps and collects the entire pregnancy tissue with the instrument.
+Other tools that could be involved are scissors and a suction tube.

-• Dilation and evacuation (D&E): For pregnancy ending in second trimester, which is 24+ weeks, the doctor uses dilation and evacuation technique.
+• Dilation and evacuation (D&E): For pregnancy ending in the second trimester, which is 24+ weeks, the doctor uses the dilation and evacuation technique.
 Medicine may be used to dilate the cervix so that it is easier to insert the instrument.
-The unborn and pregnancy mass is ousted with forceps.
+The unborn and the pregnancy mass are removed with forceps.

 • Hysterotomy: Done in the third trimester, hysterotomy is described as an abortive C-section (cesarean section).
 The physician creates an incision in the woman’s abdomen to remove the unborn.
 This procedure may be performed in case of risks to the mother’s life, or some developmental complication during birth or before.